-It is the opinion of most residents that there are adequate picnic facilities throughout most of the county.
+Most residents agree that there are adequate picnic facilities throughout the county.
 Picnic facilities will generally be better utilized if combined with other recreation activities such as swimming beaches, recreational trails, playground equipment, etc. Picnic areas should be included at any new beach or park developed for summer recreation use.

 A number of county owned parks are being recommended for future development.